12 ways to save money every day

 9. Make every cent matter

 Never think that an amount of money is too insignificant to matter.
 Always make sure you’re charged the proper amount.
 Even a small coupon can make a difference over time.
-This will make saving a habit.
+This will help make saving a good habit.

 10. Do one inconvenient thing to save money